 History HER Story Month

-They gave us March in which to celebrate Women’s History Month, I suppose, because February was already full with LOVE….
+They gave us the entire month of March in which to celebrate Women’s History!

 We need an entire month dedicated to the over-looked herstory of women globally.

-That leads us to consider the women we love and respect as inspiring female role models who depict the feminine power principles.
+That leads me to contemplate the women we love and respect as inspiring female role models who depict the feminine power principles.

 So I have to ask you, who inspires you?

-Who has touched your life in some manner as to leave you better than before?
+Who has touched your life in a manner as to leave you better than before?

-Has a woman, living or deceased, had an impact on you?
+Has any woman, living or deceased, had an impact on you?

 You may have noticed that many of the quotes I place on Winged-Women™ memes come from Eleanor Roosevelt.
-She had such a lovely way of imparting sensible wisdom with her words.
+She had such a lovely yet profound way of imparting sensible wisdom with her calm, poetic words.

-Gloria Steinem was the woman who started MS magazine at a time in history when we needed more her-stories is someone I respect beyond words.
+Gloria Steinem, the woman who started MS magazine at a time in history when we needed more her-stories is someone I respect beyond words.
 She is the voice of my era, and a woman I admire greatly.
-She became the face of the women’s liberation movement and her voice represented millions.
+She became the face of the women’s liberation movement and her voice still represents millions.

 Janis Joplin, well, she wailed the pain and suffering of my adolescence, and played well into my adulthood.
 Joplin rocked me to the core with emotions that, as a woman, I felt deeply.
 Many times, I could be caught driving down the road in my VW bug, wailing right along with her, “Take another little piece of my heart….”
 And then, eventually, I learned to not give away the pieces.
 But I still love Janis….

-There are more heroines to inspire, of course.
-I have feminist heroes, and literary heroes, and that list includes a college professor who is both.
-Professor Elree Harris gave me the encouragement to publish my first book, Blessings in the Mire.
-She is a woman unlike any other I have met, and I cherish her for her uniqueness, her feminist spirit, and for her wisdom.
+There are countless more heroines to inspire, of course.
+I have feminist heroes, and literary heroes, business heroes, etc., and that list includes a college professor who embodies it all.
+Professor Elree Harris gave me the courage and encouragement to publish my first book, Blessings in the Mire.
+She is a woman unlike any other I have met, and I cherish her for her uniqueness, for her feminist spirit, and for her wisdom.
 And more so, because she may be the most authentic woman I have ever met.

 During Women’s Herstory Month, I encourage you to invest some time in answering the following questions: